iluvjava/Maths/AMATH 501/Vector Calculus/Curvilinear Gradient.md

 The above formula is the increment induced by changes in each of the variables: $u_1, u_2, u_3$, this is possible because the coordinate system is by definition: Orthogonal

-Notice that this quantity can be simplified with the usage of the Lame Coefficient, more spcifically:
+Notice that this quantity can be simplified with the usage of the Lame Coefficient, more specifically:

 ### $$ d\vec{r} = h_1 du_1 \uvec{e}_1 + h_2 du_2 \uvec{e}_2 + h_3 du_3 \uvec{e}_3$$